civican/legisinfo/44-1/bills/C-70/bill_text.md

 Section 1 of the Act and the heading before it are replaced by the following:

-## **Alternative** Title
+## Alternative Title

 ### Section 1

-This Act may be cited as the `**Foreign Interference and** Security of Information Act`.
+This Act may be cited as the `Foreign Interference and Security of Information Act`.

 ### Section 51

   **(1)** Paragraph (a) of the definition **person permanently bound to secrecy** in subsection 8(1) of the Act is replaced by the following:

-    a current or former member or employee of a department, division, branch or office of the federal public administration, or any of its parts, set out in Schedule **1**;
+    a current or former member or employee of a department, division, branch or office of the federal public administration, or any of its parts, set out in Schedule 1;

   **(2)** Paragraph (f) of the definition **special operational information** in subsection 8(1) of the Act is replaced by the following:

     the military vulnerabilities or advantages of the Canadian Forces, including the operational or technical vulnerabilities and advantages of any ally or adversary;

-    the means that the Government of Canada used, uses or intends to use, or is capable of using, to protect or exploit any information or intelligence referred to in any of paragraphs (a) to **(e.1)**, including, but not limited to, encryption and cryptographic systems, and any vulnerabilities or limitations of those means; or
+    the means that the Government of Canada used, uses or intends to use, or is capable of using, to protect or exploit any information or intelligence referred to in any of paragraphs (a) to (e.1), including, but not limited to, encryption and cryptographic systems, and any vulnerabilities or limitations of those means; or

   **(3)** The definition **person permanently bound to secrecy** in subsection 8(1) of the Act is amended by deleting "or" at the end of paragraph (a.2) and by adding the following after that paragraph: